cybriq/kismet/README.md

 The great innovation of Bitcoin was not its consensus, as blockchains as authenticity certification are quite an old technology, but rather, the use of proof of work to randomly select a leader to propose a new block.

-Proto is a distributed system design that takes this idea of a distributed lottery for issuing a limited supply of tokens, and instead of a direct monetary reward, the tokens are time limited right to perform leadership tasks for the network.
+Proto is a distributed system design that takes this idea of a distributed lottery for issuing a limited supply of tokens, and instead of a direct monetary reward, the tokens are limited right to perform leadership tasks for the network.

 This produces a very small, simple blockchain which only concerns itself with authenticating the winners of these tokens, who can then trade them for a position in a distributed system.